-In and out of court, Scott Godes is a skilled advocate, litigator and trial lawyer in matters involving insurance coverage, technology and Section 337 of the Tariff Act before the International Trade Commission.
-Co-chair of the firm’s Data Security and Privacy practice, Scott has helped insureds recover more than $1 billion.
+In and out of court, Scott Godes is a skilled advocate, litigator and trial lawyer in matters involving insurance coverage.
+Co-chair of the firm’s Insurance Recovery and Counseling and Data Security and Privacy Groups, Scott has helped insureds recover more than $1 billion.

-Scott is dedicated to helping his clients recover their insurance benefits.
-By taking on matters that are often difficult, complicated and untested, Scott works to design a creative, optimized path to problem solving that enhances their chances of recovery.
+Scott is dedicated to helping corporate policyholders with insurance coverage issues.
+By taking on matters that are often difficult, complicated and untested – including two of the first cyberinsurance coverage cases in the country – Scott works to design a creative, optimized path to problem solving that enhances their chances of recovery.
 Effective, thorough and practical, Scott is valued by clients and colleagues alike for his depth and breadth of knowledge and experience in insurance law, and for finding the right solution to each client’s distinct problem.

-Scott also advises clients about the insurance coverage issues related to Telephone Consumer Protection Act (TCPA), directors and officers, securities, errors and omissions, crime and fidelity, general liability and consumer class action claims.
+Scott also advises clients about the insurance coverage issues related to first party property, Telephone Consumer Protection Act (TCPA), directors and officers (D&O), securities, errors and omissions (E&O), crime and fidelity bond, general liability and consumer class action claims.
 He has effectively navigated complex litigation involving business interruption, extra expense, contingent business interruption and first-party property claims, as well as computer data, hardware and software claims, mass tort liabilities, flood, product liability and asbestos claims.
-Moreover, Scott also advises on insurance coverage issues related to environmental property damage involving PCBs and underground storage tanks (UST).

 In addition to his insurance coverage experience inside and outside the courtroom, Scott has significant trial experience on other matters.
 He served as trial counsel on the issues of whether a complainant established a “domestic industry” and public interest issues in a Section 337 investigation of the Tariff Act of 1930 before the ITC.
 His trial and appellate experience in court and before arbitrators and administrative law judges have involved federal government contract bid protest, security clearance revocation, prime and subcontractor dispute, discovery, breach of contract and property damage, and negligence.